-AMT322 β : Theory of Special Relativity (30 lecture hrs + 15 tutorial hrs), Op for students not following Physics (Credit Value 2.5)
+AMT322 β : Theory of Special Relativity (30 lecture hrs + 15 tutorial hrs), Optional for students not following Physics

 Introduction (Inadequacy of Newtonian mechanics and the need of a new mechanics), The Space-time continuum and separation between events, Events and particles, Space-time, world lines and space-time diagrams, the motion of a material particle, the light-cone, the fundamental quadratic form, space-time as a Riemanian space, proper time and speed of light, Minkowskian coordinates, The Lorentz Transformations, Length contraction, the time dialation, composition of velocities, the velocity 4-vector and acceleration 4-vector, the expanding universe in S. R., The red-shift.
 Particles and mass, equation of motion, motion under a constant relative force.
+Method of Evaluation: Continuous Assessments: 30% and End of Semester Examination: 70%

-AMT323 β : Mathematical Quantum Mechanics (30 lecture hrs + 15 tutorial hrs), Op.
-(Credit Value 2.5)
+AMT323 β : Mathematical Quantum Mechanics (30 lecture hrs + 15 tutorial hrs)